chatterjeesaurabh/Credit-Risk-Modelling-using-Machine-Learning/README.md

 ### Feature Engineering

 1. **Handling Missing Values:**
 - The 2nd dataset has significant number of NULL values (present as -99999) in many features.
-Instead of Imputation (mean/median/other), which ultimately is an assumption which may be far from True, following way is used to remove the NULL rows or the whole column.
+Instead of Imputation (mean/median/other), which ultimately is an assumption which may be far from true, following way is used to remove the NULL rows or the whole column.
 - If number of NULL rows:
   - < 10,000 : Remove the Rows
   - \> 10,000 : Remove the Column / feature